Articles

 Emerging Markets (EMs)

-In this scenario we are including the BRIC economies (of Brazil, Russia, India and China) as well as the other Asian, South American and African economies that can be considered ‘emerging’ towards developed economy status.
-In very broad terms, these are economies whose financial progress is based on natural resources (mainly minerals), agriculture and ‘cheaper’ labour.
-They usually have low numbers of ‘middle class’ citizens, but many aspiring to that status.
+In this scenario we are including the BRIC economies (of Brazil, Russia, India and China) as well as some other Asian, South American and African economies.
+Those that can be considered ‘emerging’ towards developed economy status are, in very broad terms, economies whose financial progress is based on –

-Mineral resources have a significant time-lag from ‘proving’ of existence through to extraction and transport to end-user: unfortunately for these economies, periods of high demand (and accompanying high prices) are often accompanied by volatility in market prices just at critical points in time of the development cycle.
-(E.g., after taking several years to develop the infrastructure and establish markets, the product can either come on line during a significant downturn – or, be interrupted because of such an event.]
+Mineral resources have a significant time-lag from ‘proving’ of existence through to extraction and transport to end-user.
+Unfortunately for these economies, periods of high demand (and accompanying high prices) are often accompanied by volatility in market prices just at critical points in time of the development cycle.
+Accordingly, after taking several years to develop the infrastructure and establish markets, the product –

 Asia